MarlyKhoury/AutoGo/README.md

 <img src="./readme/title3.svg" id='wireframes'/>

 > This design was planned before on paper, then moved to Figma app for the fine details.
-Note that i didn't use any styling library or theme, all from scratch and using pure css modules
+Note that i didn't use any styling library or theme, all from scratch and using pure css modules.

 | Landing  | Home/Search  |
 | -----------------| -----|